Summer Solstice Sunset and Sunrise Gatherings at the UMass Sunwheel

 UMass Amherst Campus

-While the Sunwheel events mark the northernmost sunset and sunrise of the year, the sun’s northerly position changes so gradually around the solstice that it rises and sets at almost the same position for more than a week.
+The sun’s northerly position changes so gradually around the date of the solstice that it rises and sets at almost the same position for more than a week.
 This is the origin of the word solstice, which means “stationary sun.”
-Sunwheel visitors who stop in on their own will be able to see the sun rising and setting over the summer solstice stones from roughly June 16-26.
+Sunwheel visitors who stop in on their own will be able to see the sun rising and setting over the summer solstice stones from roughly June 16–26.

 The UMass Amherst Sunwheel is located south of McGuirk Alumni Stadium, just off Rocky Hill Road (Amity St.) about one-quarter mile south of University Drive.